ethicalanp/Property-Classifier/README.md

 Test transformer-based models like DistilBERT or MiniLM for better contextual understanding

 Fine-tune a small language model specifically on property address text

+Also going to Src folder which contains python modules  for reusability